 Penguin Update 3.0 – October 17, 2014

-While this was named a major update by Google, this was actually a data refresh for Google’s Penguin algorithm.
-This Penguin update allowed sites that have been impacted by previous updates to emerge and recover.
+While this was named a major update by Google, this was a data refresh for Google’s Penguin algorithm.
+This Penguin update allowed sites impacted by previous updates to emerge and recover.

-This also was used to deal with sites that had used spammy link practices that had escaped being penalised in previous updates.
+This also dealt with sites that had used spammy link practices that had escaped being penalised in previous updates.
 Penguin 3.0 impacted less than 1 percent of English search queries.

-This update was designed to add a few more signals for Panda to help identify low-quality content which would impact 3 to 5 percent of search queries on Google.
+This update was designed to add a few more signals for Panda to help identify low-quality content impacting 3 to 5 per cent of search queries on Google.

 The introduction of Pigeon saw a significant update that changed traditional website ranking signals to influence local search results.
 This was great for Google Maps as well as it improved distance and location ranking parameters.